theQRL/hyperion/docs/layout-of-source-files.rst

 SMTChecker
 ~~~~~~~~~~

-This component has to be enabled when the Solidity compiler is built
+This component has to be enabled when the Hyperion compiler is built
-and therefore it is not available in all Solidity binaries.
+and therefore it is not available in all Hyperion binaries.
 The :ref:`build instructions<smt_solvers_build>` explain how to activate this option.
 It is activated for the Ubuntu PPA releases in most versions,
 but not for the Docker images, Windows binaries or the
 statically-built Linux binaries.
-It can be activated for solc-js via the
+It can be activated for hypc-js via the
-`smtCallback <https://github.com/ethereum/solc-js#example-usage-with-smtsolver-callback>`_ if you have an SMT solver
+`smtCallback <https://github.com/theQRL/hypc-js#example-usage-with-smtsolver-callback>`_ if you have an SMT solver
-installed locally and run solc-js via node (not via the browser).
+installed locally and run hypc-js via node (not via the browser).

 If you use ``pragma experimental SMTChecker;``, then you get additional
 :ref:`safety warnings<formal_verification>` which are obtained by querying an
 SMT solver.
-The component does not yet support all features of the Solidity language and
+The component does not yet support all features of the Hyperion language and
 likely outputs many warnings.
 In case it reports unsupported features, the
 analysis may not be fully sound.